danielleadams/danielleadams/README.md

 💻 I have been coding since age 12.
 After years of dabbling, I eventually made my way into a software engineer role.
 I have since been working on platforms that help people do their jobs with the help of software.

-🕵🏻‍♀️ I'm currently a software engineer at Amazon, where I work on the Amazon's Privacy Services team.
+🕵🏻‍♀️ I'm currently a software engineer at Amazon, where I work on Amazon's Privacy team.

 <!--
 **danielleadams/danielleadams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.